aggelgian/erlang-algorithms/README.md

 ### How to Compile and Run

 *  Compile the source code and the demo : `make`
-*  Run dialyzer : `make dialyze`
+*  Run dialyzer : `make dialyzer`
 *  All of the above : `make all`
 *  Run the demo : `make demo`
 *  Make edoc : `make edoc`

 The files in the `demo` folder contain functions that demostrate the code in action.

-For full documentation check the [site] (http://aggelgian.github.com/erlang-algorithms)
+For full documentation check the [site](http://aggelgian.github.com/erlang-algorithms)

 ### License

-This project released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).